 The roots of the Technical University of Civil Engineering of Bucharest (UTCB) go back in 1818 in the school of engineering concerning surveying and geodesy.
-In 1864 it became the "School of Bridges and Roads, Mines and Architecture".
-From 1867 this became the "School of Bridges, Roads and Mines" and "the National School for Bridges and Roads" in 1888.
-In 1921, the "National School of Bridges and Roads" became the "Polytechnic School of Bucharest", where the engineers' training was carried out in the Engineering Department which, in 1938, came to be known as the Faculty of Civil Engineering.
+In 1864 it became the "School of Bridges and Roads, Mines and Architecture", and from 1867 the "School of Bridges, Roads and Mines" and "the National School for Bridges and Roads" in 1888.
+In 1921, the "National School of Bridges and Roads" became the "Polytechnic School of Bucharest", where the civil engineers' training was carried out in the Civil Engineering Department which, in 1938, came to be known as the Faculty of Civil Engineering.

-The journal Modelling in Civil and Environmental Engineering covers a wide range of topics from Civil Engineering field and is ready to publish, high quality standards, state-of the-art, peer-reviewed papers, coming from the academic and research community, and industry as well.
-MMCE addresses both theoretical developments and practical applications related to Civil and Structural Engineering, Earth and Environmental Science (Soil, Water and Air Pollution, Wastewater Treatment Engineering), Thermal Sciences and Engineering (Thermodynamics, Transport Phenomena, Building Heat & Mass Transfer, HVAC & R), Hydraulic and Wind Engineering, Mechanical and Electrical Engineering in the Built Environment, Automation in Constructions, Roads, Bridges and Railways Constructions, Surveying and Geodesy and any other topics related to constructions and the built environment.
+The journal Modelling in Civil and Environmental Engineering covers a wide range of topics from Civil and Environmental Engineering field and is ready to publish high quality standards, state-of the-art, peer-reviewed papers, coming from the academic and research community, and industry as well.
+MCEE addresses both theoretical developments and practical applications related to Civil and Structural Engineering, Geotechnics and Environmental Science (Soil, Water and Air Pollution, Wastewater Treatment Engineering), Thermal Sciences and Engineering (Thermodynamics, Transport Phenomena, Building Heat & Mass Transfer, HVAC & R), Hydraulic and Wind Engineering, Mechanical and Electrical Engineering in the Built Environment, Automation in Constructions, Roads, Bridges and Railways Constructions, Surveying and Geodesy and any other topics related to constructions and the built environment.

-To be acceptable for publication in the MMCE journal, a manuscript must address valuable and of significant interest scientific issues for the Civil Engineering community, free of evident commercial or private interest.
+To be acceptable for publication in the MCEE journal, a manuscript must address valuable and of significant interest scientific issues for the Civil Engineering community, free of evident commercial or private interest.

-The authors are requested to make sure that appropriate research ethical standards are strictly followed in their work, when submitted to MMCE.
+The authors are requested to make sure that appropriate research ethical standards are strictly followed in their work, when submitted to MCEE.

-The MMCE staff fully supports the authors during the entire evaluation process and is committed to ensure that the ethical standards, related to submittal, review, and publication of manuscripts, will be strictly followed.
+The MCEE staff fully supports the authors during the entire evaluation process and is committed to ensure that the ethical standards, related to submittal, review, and publication of manuscripts, will be strictly followed.

 Sciendo archives the contents of this journal in Portico - digital long-term preservation service of scholarly books, journals and collections.